DonTMover/Snake-With-Q-Learning/README.md

 - To start training from scratch, delete `snake_agent.json` or press E to toggle training and let evolution run.
 - At very high training speeds, frames are skipped and drawing can be disabled to maximize throughput.
 - Grid/cell sizes are constants near the top of `main.rs` and can be adjusted as needed.
+- G only adjusts the step budget; it does not enable GPU/NPU compute.
+Use J for DQN and K for NPU.

 ## License